 Submitting a proposal to obtain PsyCourse data requires the following steps, that must be followed in the required order:

-1. Leading PI(s) must establish an initial contact with Thomas G. Schulze.
+1. Leading PI(s) establish an initial contact with Thomas G. Schulze.

 ii.
 Revisions needed